MajidLashgarian/MotoBikes-Store/README.md

   Also search, filtering and sorting feature added to main page.

 # Unit test
-  Unit test implemented with help of testing module in laravel which implemenet based on phpunit. you can run php test by run below command in root folder of project.
+  Unit test implemented with help of testing module in laravel which implemenet based on phpunit. you can run php test by run **phpunit** command in root folder of project.
-  > phpunit